Chuck Finley: St. Louis Cardinals

 Finley was traded to the St. Louis Cardinals on July 19, 2002, for minor-league outfielder Luis Garcia and a player to be named later.
 Outfielder Coco Crisp was sent to Cleveland in early August to complete the deal, making his MLB debut later that month.
 Finley went 7–4 with a 3.80 ERA in 14 starts through the remainder of the season.
 In the 2002 postseason, Finley started one game of the 2002 National League Division Series, getting a no decision as the Cardinals swept the Arizona Diamondbacks.
 In the 2002 National League Championship Series, he won his only start, a 5–4 win over the San Francisco Giants in Game 3, as the Cardinals were eliminated in five games.

 In November 2002, Finley filed for free agency.
 He remained unsigned into the 2003 season, and did not play again professionally.
 Overall, during his 17 seasons in MLB, Finley compiled a record of 200–173 with a 3.85 ERA and 1.376 WHIP.
 Defensively, he had a .907 fielding percentage, while offensively he had three hits in 53 at bats for an .057 batting average.
 He was only ejected from two MLB games, one each in 1990 and 1991.

+Finely became eligible for the National Baseball Hall of Fame on the 2008 Baseball Hall of Fame ballot, but only received one vote and fell off the ballot.